5094 E. Los Coyotes Diagonal

 Medications

-Depending on the type of glaucoma, the first line of treatment is usually a medicated drop that is instilled into the eye(s) on a daily basis.
+Depending on the type of glaucoma, the first line of treatment is usually a prescription drop that is instilled into the eye(s) on a daily basis.
 This drop is meant to reduce and stabilize the eye pressure to prevent further optic nerve damage.
 If successful, this drop can be continued indefinitely as long as it remains effective.

 Laser Surgery